Neoteroi/BlackSheep-Docs/docs/application.md

 # The Application class
-The `Application` class in BlackSheep is responsible of handling the application life cicle (start, working state, stop), routing, web requests, exceptions.
-This page describes details of the `Application` class:
+The `Application` class in BlackSheep is responsible for handling the application life cycle (start, working state, stop), routing, web requests, and exceptions.
+This page describes the details of the `Application` class:

 - [X] How to handle errors.
 - [X] Application events and life cycle.

 ## Handling errors

-BlackSheep catches any unhandled exception that happens during the execution of request handlers, producing a `HTTP 500 Internal Server Error` response.
+BlackSheep catches any unhandled exception that happen during the execution of request handlers, producing an `HTTP 500 Internal Server Error` response.
 To see this in practice, start an application like the following:

 ```python